 How a Breast Reduction is Performed

 Breast reduction is performed under a general anaesthetic at the hospital or accredited surgical centre.
 The incision typically goes around your nipple, down to your chest and along the crease beneath your breast.
 The breast tissue and fat are removed and the nipple is repositioned.
 All incisions are closed with invisible sutures.
-Vancouver plastic surgeon Robin Evans, MD does not typically use drains.
+Thousand Oaks plastic surgeon Robin Evans, MD does not typically use drains.

 What Should I Know Before Having a Breast Reduction?